 Jason turned up with his tractor pulled carriages to take us all back up the hill to the Rainforest Gift Shop and Rainforest Café, to bring our day’s fun to an end.

-And allow yourself at least three hours for this action packed adventure.
-I promise you will not be disappointed.
+And allow yourself at least three hours for this action packed adventure and I’m sure you won’t be disappointed.